 RTP: How are brands and malls working together to produce alluring activations that attract consumers?

 Najafi: There have been some exciting activations happening in those large, abandoned anchor spaces – which aren’t necessarily affordable for mid-size brands.
-Malls are looking to more creative strategies to fill these spaces:
+Shopping malls are looking to more creative strategies to fill these spaces:

 - Creating smaller, curated, market-style footprints that provide a more affordable lease rate;